hellzerg/optimizer/README.md

 - Hardware inspection tool
 - Add items to the desktop right-click menu
 - Define custom commands for the run dialog
-- Support silent runs using a configuration file
+- Support silent runs using a template file

 ## ⬇️ Downloads